25 Simple Ways To Adopt A French Lifestyle From Anywhere

 14. Buy Fresh Flowers

 A small bouquet of seasonal blooms brightens your home and your mood.
 The French often pick up flowers from the market as naturally as they pick up cheese.
+No occasion needed.

 Fresh tulips at a French Market